iqunet/tuturials2/_posts/2024-05-19-connecting-sensors-opcua.md

 and incoming measurements are stored into the **local database**.
 Historical data can be retrieved via the OPC-UA "**historical access**" extension.

-Click the OPC-UA tab in the dashboard to open the embedded OPC-UA browser (figure 10).
+Click the OPC-UA tab in the dashboard to open the embedded OPC-UA browser, as shown in figure 10:

 ![iQunet OPC-UA browser]({{ site.baseurl }}/assets/images/iqunet-dashboard-opcua.svg)
 <figcaption>figure 10: Embedded OPC-UA client and browser.</figcaption>